-Before you depart make sure you know how to access your bank account information, bills and credit card through the internet.
+Before you depart make sure you know how to access your bank account information, bills and credit card online or via apps on your phone.
 An important part of this process is informing your bank that you will be out of the country and notifying them of which countries you will be in while abroad.
-See "Managing Your Money in Another Country" in this handbook for more tips.
+See "Managing Your Money in Another Country" on page 35 for more tips.